StatisticalRethinkingJulia/StructuralCausalModels.jl/README.md

 A lot!

-1. Provide methods to generate Dagitty, GraphViz and LightGraph plots from the DAG model.
+1. GraphViz (and LightGraph?) plots from the DAG model.
-2. Investigate other ways to represent a DAG (vs. the current Dict formulation).
+2. @DAG (vs. the current Dict formulation).
 3. Method `adjustment_sets(dag, paths)` - options for conditioning
 4. Method `impliedConditionalIndependencies()`
-5. Investigate Lightgraphs.jl to display the DAGs.
+7. Other mixed graphs based on Sadeghi work for ggm
-6. Documentation
+8. Documentation
-7. Interoperability methods with Dagitty and ggm.
-8. More mixed graph functions.
+9. Tests
-9. ...
+10. ...

 More testing: